- About This Trip

 In case of an emergency, local authorities can be contacted by calling 911 – this is the toll free phone number for the police, fire department and the ambulance in Canada and the USA.

 Most visits to Canada and the USA are trouble-free.
-Even though most of the areas we visit are safe, travelers are advised to take sensible precautions to safeguard their belongings, as they would anywhere; including using a safety deposit box when in a hotel and using a money belt.
+Even though most of the areas we visit are safe, travellers are advised to take sensible precautions to safeguard their belongings, as they would anywhere; including using a safety deposit box when in a hotel and using a money belt.
 Additional vigilance is required in the larger cities especially when going out in the evening or if you choose to use any public transit.
 It is advisable to go out with a companion instead of alone.

 We try to minimize any negative aspects of tourism on the local area and its environment, so that the beauty will be enjoyed for generations to come.
 Whenever possible we will recycle glass, metal and plastics.
 Bring a reusable water drinking container with you to reduce waste.

 The world and its people are diverse and add to the experience of travel.
-It is extremely important to show respect to those local customs and traditions when we travel, just as we would expect travellers to show when visiting our home country.
+It is extremely important to show respect to those local customs and traditions when we travel, just as we would expect travellers to show us when visiting our home country.

 At the end of your trip the trip leader will offer you an opportunity to complete a trip evaluation.
 We appreciate any and all feedback about your trip.